-If Social Security believes that they need more medical information to make a decision in your case, you may be sent to a doctor for a consultative exam.
+A consultative exam is ordered when Social Security believes that they need more medical information to make a decision in your case.
 This exam is scheduled by and paid for by Social Security.
 It is only an exam.
 The doctor will not provide any treatment and will not prescribe medication for you.

 You need to be honest with the examiner about your health and not try to put on a brave front.
 If you are hurting, then you need to say so.
 If you go in and tell the doctor that you are “fine” or “ok”, that will also be noted in the report.